carrot/tumblr-theme-parser/README.md

 This tool allows [custom Tumblr themes](http://www.tumblr.com/docs/en/custom_themes) to be parsed / rendered locally, so they can be used outside of Tumblr.

+It should be noted that this parser is slightly more strict than the one Tumblr uses.
+For example, each block tag must be matched with a closing block tag (omitting it will cause the parser to fail), and tags must open and close in the correct order (`{block:a}{block:b}{/block:b}{/block:a}` is correct, but `{block:a}{block:b}{/block:a}{/block:b}` will fail).

+This parser allows case insensitivity in tag and variable names (because we want to match the Tumblr compiler as closely as possible).
+However, you should still use PascalCase for all of your identifiers, because this is the convention in Tumblr themes.

 ## Usage
 ```bash